Learning the Influence Graph of a Markov Process that Randomly Resets to the Past: Introduction

 \section{Introduction}

 Learning the underlying influence (causal) graph $G$ of a high-dimensional multivariate stochastic process has applications in multiple domains, including online social networks, neural and biological signal processing, and financial risk analysis \cite{quinn2011estimating,degroot1974reaching,ravazzi2021ergodic,hall2019learning}.
 The existing literature focuses on learning the influence graphs of Markov stochastic processes.
-Motivated by important phenomena in social networks and financial risk analysis, in this paper we study the problem of learning the influence graphs of a class of stochastic processes whose distant past occasionally influences the future in an unpredictable way.
+Motivated by important phenomena in social networks and financial risk analysis, this paper studies the problem of learning the influence graphs of a class of stochastic processes whose distant past unpredictably influences their future.

 In a multivariate Markov dynamic with an influence graph, the next state of a process variable depends on the current states of process variables that have directed edges to it.
 We study the following modification of such a Markov process.
 The future states depend on the current states with probability $p$, and with probability $1-p$ they depend on the states $d$ time-steps back.
 Intuitively, it is a process in which a Markovian evolution is randomly reset to a distant past state.
 The task is to recover the influence graph from samples of the process observed over $T$ time-steps, without knowing the instances when the “random resets to the past” occurred.